abidantriguero/web3RSVP-frontend-starter/README.md

 ## A full-stack event platform web3 application.

-If you have the SmartContract , you can query the SubGraph for the event data using an Apollo client application and display this data on the front-end with React.
+You have the SmartContract , you can query the SubGraph for the event data using an Apollo client application and display this data on the front-end with React.

 ### FEATURES:
 ##### Added features that allow users to: